Minolta Maxxum 7000: Overview

-Although the Nikon F3AF (1983), Pentax ME F and Chinon CE-5 already had presented autofocus single lens reflex cameras, autofocusing could not be achieved without the use of special motorised AF lenses.
+The Minolta 7000 had both the AF sensor and the focus drive inside the camera body allowing the lenses to be smaller and cheaper than competitor's auto focus systems of the time.
+The Nikon F3AF (1983), Pentax ME F and Chinon CE-5 already had presented autofocus single lens reflex cameras but required the use of special motorised AF lenses.
 The Pentax ME F had focus sensors in the camera body, while the Chinon CE-5 used a lens with built-in active infrared sensors.
-Nikon already had a camera with integrated motor drive on the market, the N2000 (F-301 in UK), but its autofocus counterpart, the N2020 (F-501 in UK), appeared after the Maxxum/Dynax.

-The Minolta 7000 had its AF sensors and the focusing drive inside the camera body, and as a result the lenses could be much smaller and cheaper.
 The aperture and focus were mechanically driven through the lens mount from the camera body.
-However, electronically controlled buttons on the camera body now replaced the mechanical aperture ring on the lens, and the setting was electronically displayed on the body and in the viewfinder.
-The metal housing of older Minolta SLR cameras was replaced with a lighter, cheaper body made of plastics.
-In other respects, the Maxxum offered most of the standard features of other cameras of the day, with the exception of a rather low flash sync speed (1/125 sec.) and no multi-exposure capability.
+Electronic push buttons on the camera body replaced the mechanical aperture ring on the lens with the setting electronically displayed on the body and in the viewfinder.
+The metal body typical of older non-autofocus Minolta SLR cameras was replaced with a lighter body made of plastics.
+There was a 2 frame per second motor wind integrated into the body but in other respects the Maxxum 7000 offered most of the standard features of other cameras of the day, with the exception of a rather slow flash sync speed of 1/100 second.

-Minolta introduced a new lens mount, the A system, breaking compatibility with its earlier manual-focus lenses in the MC and MD system.
-The A lens mount is still the same today, but some modifications have been made to the electronic contacts to facilitate new functions such as motor zoom (xi lenses, now discontinued) and a more sophisticated flash metering system (ADI).
+As part of the new camera Minolta introduced a new lens mount, the A system, breaking compatibility with its earlier manual-focus MC and MD lenses rendering those lenses obsolete.
+Konica and Minolta merged their photo and camera businesses in October 2003 and in January 2006 Konica Minolta sold their camera and photo business to Sony.
+The A lens mount is still the same today with some modifications to the electronic contacts to facilitate new functions such as motor zoom (xi lenses, now discontinued) and a more sophisticated flash metering system (ADI).

-Konica and Minolta merged their photo and camera businesses in October 2003.
-In January 2006 Konica Minolta announced that they were withdrawing from the camera and photo business, transferring their assets to Sony, who since have continued development of the A system through their Alpha series.